 - Frequency: Monthly or every 1 ton of fuel - By: Homeowner - a.
 Be sure the appliance is allowed to cool, has been unplugged and the exhaust blower is off. - b.
 A more thorough cleaning is needed to remove the excess ash that is left behind from the use of the cleaning rods for the heat exchanger tubes. - c.
 The ash will be resting on the back of the baffle.
-This will require removing the baffle.
-Please refer to Baffle replacement on page 26 for a detailed explanation of removing the baffle.
+This will require removing the baffle and cast brick set.
+Please refer to Baffles on page 27.